Gambling and online casinos in the Marshall Islands

 There are no casinos and public gaming halls in the country.

-The population of Pere is focused on tourism, fishing and civil service,
+The population of Pere is focused on tourism, fishing and civil service, so gambling does not have a significant cultural impact.

 This allows you to develop offshore business without affecting local traditions.

-since the activities of operators are focused exclusively on foreign markets.
+Religious organizations do not object to licensing, since the activities of operators are focused exclusively on foreign markets.

 Digital technologies and cryptocurrencies